-The EAO also issued four inspection reports covering the five inspections.
-These reports identified 13 separate findings of non-compliance related to site specific and often isolated issues, such as missing spill trays, deficient erosion and sediment control, and dust control.
-BC Hydro responded to each finding of non-compliance, corrected the deficiencies, and provided evidence of corrections to the Environmental Assessment Office.
+BC Hydro was inspected by Regulatory Agencies multiple times during the reporting period, including eight inspections by the Environmental Assessment Office.
+These written inspection reports included 14 separate findings of non-compliance related to site specific and often isolated issues, such as missing spill trays, erosion and sediment control, and waste management.
+BC Hydro responded to each finding of non-compliance, corrected the deficiency, and provided evidence of this correction to the Environmental Assessment Office.

-Summary of Inspections by BC Hydro
+Summary of Inspections by BC Hydro:

-BC Hydro has developed an Active Compliance Management Tool (ACMT), to monitor, track and report on compliance with environmental conditions for the Project.
+BC Hydro has developed an Active Compliance Management Tool (ACMT), to monitor, track and report on compliance with environmental conditions and commitments for the Project.
 The ACMT includes a mobile inspection tool that provides geography-specific and theme-specific record of environmental compliance at site.
-These themes are: Aquatic and Environment; Fish and Fish Habitat; Vegetation and Ecological Communities; Wildlife Resources; Transportation; Community; Human Health; Heritage Resources; and Environmental Management Plans, Follow-up Monitoring.
 In June 2017 BCH launched the ACMT on the Site C Project, enhancing the ability to share inspection results with contractors and driving environmental compliance.